lbuetgit/OSSLab_Final_VoiceAssistent/README.md

 - what's the temperature
 - how (hot | cold) is it

 ### Screenshot
 ![Image text](images/rhasspysettings.PNG)

 ## Use and future extentions
 ***
 This project can be used to implement an own voice assistent on a raspberry pi.
 This raspberry pi can be placed in any room where it is usefull to ask for several daily things, like the weather or the time.
 Futhermore the current implemented commands can be extended.
-As described, this is just a basic version, but since this groundwork is already done, it is verry convinient to extend the functionalities now.
+As described, this is just a basic version, but since this groundwork is already done, it is convinient to extend the functionalities.
 For example: controlling the gpio-ports or switching the roomlight with voice-commands could be the next steps.
 However for performance reasons it is recomended to use at least a raspberry pi 3B+.

 Because the equipment currently available has no microphone, this implementation is using a website which records the voice commands.